 A good Sentinel review should not only ask “is Sentinel turned on?”
 It should ask whether the environment is ready for the way Microsoft security operations are moving.

-GEMXIT provides Microsoft Sentinel setup, SIEM review, Defender portal transition guidance, data connector review, KQL analytics and workbook design.
+GEMXIT provides Microsoft Sentinel setup, SIEM review, Defender portal transition readiness, data connector review, KQL analytics, analytics rule review, automation review and workbook design.

 Microsoft Sentinel Defender Portal Transition